Why have one, lonely passport when you can have two passports? Having a pair of passports could come in very handy indeed…

 It’s called a “concurrent passport” and it’s fairly common for frequent business travellers to have one, for two reasons:

-- You do travelling for work that requires you to apply for multiple visas
+- You travel for work that requires you to apply for multiple visas

 - You travel to “incompatible countries”